 Staghorn Coral (Acropora Cevicornis) has experienced a population decline of over 80% since the 1970’s, mostly due to climate change.
-Staghorn Coral is listed as Critically Endangered on The IUCN Red List of Threatened Species.
-It is particularly vulnerable to bleaching, whereby increasing water temperatures cause the coral to expel the symbiotic algae that provide its nutrition.
+It is listed as Critically Endangered on The IUCN Red List of Threatened Species.
+Staghorn coral is particularly vulnerable to bleaching, whereby increasing water temperatures cause coral to expel the symbiotic algae that provide its nutrition.
 Coral reefs are some of the most biodiverse ecosystems on Earth – as ocean temperatures continue to rise, we also risk losing the countless species that depend on reefs for their survival, such as clownfish and hawksbill turtles.

 Picture credit: FWC Fish and Wildlife Reserve (Wiki Commons)

 Close relatives of rabbits and hares, Pikas are adapted to cold alpine conditions and are very intolerant of high temperatures.
 The American Pika (Ochotona Princeps) has been retreating upslope to escape rising temperatures and it is feared the species will eventually have nowhere left to go.
 In some locations, American Pika populations have already entirely disappeared.
 Other Pika species native to Eastern Europe and Asia are facing the same dire fate.

 The Adélie Penguin (Pygoscelis Adeliae), a well-established resident of Antarctica, is facing tough times due to climate change.
 The birds are declining on the West Antarctic Peninsula, which is one of the most rapidly warming areas on Earth.
 The Adélie Penguin’s coastal nesting grounds are becoming increasingly unsuitable for chick survival, and sustained periods of warmer than usual ocean temperatures is negatively affecting the ability of prey such as fish and krill to survive.